How to make compost at home – garden experts share the secrets to better composting

 4. Avoid certain waste matter

-In order for your compost to be beneficial it's imperative to avoid certain waste matter, that not only won't enrich the soil but could invite lots of nasties into your garden instead.
+For your compost to be beneficial, it's imperative to avoid certain waste matter, which not only won't enrich the soil but could invite lots of nasties into your garden instead.

 "It's crucial to avoid composting certain materials," Mark warns.
 "Cooked food, meat, fish, bones, human excrement, glossy magazine pages and diseased cuttings should never go into your compost bin.
 These can attract vermin and introduce diseases to the compost, which can then spread to your plants when you use the compost in your garden."